 5 September 2017: At the recommendation of the amiable Pany, our hostess and chef, both Tuan and I ordered the Pho Lao Combo (rice noodles, sliced fresh beef, tripe, beef meatballs, well-done beef in beef broth topped with green onion, cilantro and fried garlic).
 If you’re of the carnivorous persuasion this is the soup to order.
 From both a flavor and textural perspective, it offers the most variety.
 As with Vietnamese pho, the broth announces itself on the way to your table with a fragrance so enticing your mouth may water in anticipation.
 That’s courtesy of a bone broth simmered slowly and enhanced with the spice combination of sugar, cinnamon, star anise, clove and cardamom–not as prevalent as with Vietnamese pho, but still there and oh, so delicious.

 So, did my audacity pay off?
 Well, my friend Tuan was certainly blown away by Pho Lao though neither of us could finish our swimming pool-sized bowls of pho.
 He admitted Lao pho is as good as (if not better than) the pho served at all but a couple Duke City Vietnamese restaurants he’s tried.
 Being far less foolhardy than I, he finished less than half the insanely piquant papaya salad, saving the remainder for later.
 That meant he could taste his pho from the start not when the burn quelled.
+Indicative of the addictive properties of the potent papaya salad, he returns frequently to get his fix though admittedly he sometimes can’t eat more than three or four bitefuls at a time.

 Denizens of the Duke City should show some audacity of their own by visiting this excellent restaurant and enjoying some of the most sumptuous soups in town.
-Pho Lao is in the same rarefied air as the best Vietnamese and Thai restaurants in Albuquerque!
+Pho Lao is in the same rarefied air with the best Vietnamese and Thai restaurants in Albuquerque!

 3115 San Mateo, N.E.